 Then for me, the best strategy is to lower my expectations and go for “good enough”.

-My favorite mind trick, and the one that works best for me, is taking on the attitude of just making ofr fun.
+My favorite mind trick and the one that works best for me is taking on the attitude of just making for fun.
 I give myself permission to play and experiment.
 It’s doesn’t matter.

-I can honestly say I wuldn’t have picked up a paint brush had I not had the attitude of painting just for fun.
+I can honestly say I wouldn’t have picked up a paintbrush had I not had the attitude of painting just for fun.
 I’m not meant to be good at painting.
 I paint just for me.
 Because I enjoy the process of painting.
 Because I love colors.